Smartsheet-JB-Brown/Roo-Code/cline_docs/marketplace/implementation/05-ui-components.md

 ## Animation and Transitions

-The Package Manager UI uses subtle animations to enhance the user experience:
+The Marketplace UI uses subtle animations to enhance the user experience:

 ### Expand/Collapse Animation